BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 1. Write and test parsing functions for the remaining grammar rules (Hint: this lab only covered terminals.
 For non-terminals in the grammar call the function associated with the production)
 2. Write a `run` function for the parser
+	1. This `run` function will call your `Parser::datalogProgram()` function
+	2. It will return void for this project
 3. Modify `main` to call the `run` function in the try-catch section
 4. Import your code from project 1 and pass the vector of tokens that code creates into the Parser
 5. Good Luck!